pledged loan

 Benefits and Drawbacks of a Pledged Asset Loan

-• The borrower can often access a better interest rate by using pledged assets.
+• Lower interest rates by using pledged assets.

-• The borrower’s high-yield savings account, securities, and other investments can keep earning additional funds despite being used as pledge assets.
+• Certain pledged investments continue earning additional funds despite being used as pledge assets.

-• The borrower retains ownership of the valuable possession used as the pledged asset.
+• Retaining ownership of the valuable possession used as the pledged asset.

 • Stocks or mutual funds may be difficult to transfer when used as securities.